3mcd/byda/README.md

 #byda.js
 ------

-byda is a small (~3kb minified) library that allows you to insert Ajax content into HTML documents in a data-attribute specific manner.
+byda is a small (~4kb minified) library that allows you to insert Ajax content into HTML documents in a data-attribute specific manner.
 It works great with pushState but doesn't include any pushState functionality, routing or history functionality, nor is it a full-featured templating system.
 This means you can integrate it with your own desired routing, templating, or pushState implemenation without being bound to a specific API.

+byda has a very thin implementation of localStorage and caching that allows for data persistence.
+You can also listen for changes by way of the 'byda' event that emits when your content changes to sync data with outside databases or caches.

 ##Basic Example
 ------